 Dab the highlights gently with the sea sponge to blend.

 Have you ever seen a truly unblemished pumpkin?
-I think not, so it’s time to add some spots or marks on the pumpkin to truly fool your friends.
+I think not.
+It’s time to add some spots or marks on the pumpkin to truly fool your friends.
 Dip the end of the paint brush into brown paint and dot it onto the pumpkin.
 Blot the spot with a sea sponge and maybe even transfer a few new spots with the sponge.

-Paint French Linen around the base of the stem and into the grooves with the round paint brush.
+Paint grey around the base of the stem and into the grooves with the round paint brush.

 Paint brown and green paint onto the pumpkin stem.
 Blend slightly with the sea sponge.

 Can you spot my fake white pumpkin?
 Well, of course you can because I just showed you how to paint it.
-But, hopefully it will fool your friends!
+But, it will definitely fool your friends!